Sasaki and Miyano: Anime

 An anime adaptation was announced on November 20, 2020.
 The adaptation, later revealed to be a television series, is animated by Studio Deen and directed by Shinji Ishihira, with Yoshiko Nakamura handling series' composition, Maki Fujii designing the characters, and Kana Shibue composing the music.
 The series aired from January 10 to March 28, 2022, on Tokyo MX and other networks.
 (Note: Tokyo MX lists the series premiere at 24:30 on January 9, 2022, which is effectively 12:30 a.m.
 JST on January 10.)
 The opening theme song is "Mabataki" (Blink) by Miracle Chimpanzee, while the ending theme song is "Ichigo Sunset" (Strawberry Sunset) by Yusuke Shirai and Soma Saito as their respective characters.
 Funimation streamed the series outside of Asia, which was later moved to Crunchyroll following Sony's acquisition of the company.
 Medialink licensed the series in Southeast Asia and South Asia; and is available for fans to catch on the Ani-One Asia YouTube channel, iQiyi, bilibili, etc. An anime OVA episode was released with the ninth volume of the manga on July 27, 2022.

 The series was released on DVD and Blu-ray in Japan across 4 volumes, each volume containing 3 episodes.
 In North America, Crunchyroll released the complete season on Blu-ray on January 3, 2023.

 After the final episode, it was announced that the series would be receiving a new anime project.
 It was later revealed to be an anime film, titled Sasaki and Miyano: Graduation, with the main cast and staff returning from the anime series.
 It premiered in Japan on February 17, 2023, along with an anime short adaptation of the Hirano and Kagiura spin-off manga.
-Crunchyroll licensed the film, and screenings will be held at Sakura-Con and Anime Central before premiering online.
+Crunchyroll licensed the film, and screenings were held at Sakura-Con and Anime Central before premiering online.